Eisenhower Matrix for Life Direction

 DO FIRST

-• Address an immediate health concern
+• Address immediate health concern requiring attention

-• Resolve a critical relationship conflict
+• Resolve critical relationship conflict before it escalates

 PLAN THIS WEEK